Language

 8. Have you always found the same things boring?

 II.
-Sample answers for the IELTS Speaking Part 1 Feeling bored
+Sample IELTS Speaking Part 1 Feeling bored

 1. Do you often feel bored?